kwokster10/pom-python/README.md

 1. Flask: `pip install Flask`
 1. Add dependencies to requirements.txt
   - `pip freeze > requirements.txt`

+## Setting Up Environment Variables
+1. Create a new file `touch config.py`
+1. Add your desired configuration settings
+1. If you are using conda, simply `export APP_SETTINGS="config.DevelopmentConfig"` from CLI
+1. Otherwise add the above line to you postactivate file
+  - open $VIRTUAL_ENV/bin/postactivate in your favorite text editor e.g. `sublime $VIRTUAL_ENV/bin/postactivate`
+  - cd ~/path/to/your/project

 ## If Deploying To Heroku
 1. Gunicorn: `pip install gunicorn`